 After a Cardinal sign ends is the middle of the season: Taurus ♉ Leo ♌ Scorpio ♏ and Aquarius ♒

-Heralding the end month of each of each season: Gemini ♊ Virgo ♍ Sagittarius ♐ and Pisces ♓
+Heralding the end month of each season: Gemini ♊ Virgo ♍ Sagittarius ♐ and Pisces ♓

 There is a serious side and a frivolous one to many subjects but especially to astrology.
 To the modern, psychological astrologer the subject really concerns cyclical time and its effects on human consciousness.
-To the ancients it was about colossal and fateful activities of the gods which is to say forces over which we have no terrestrial control.
-To the new age progressive, astrology is about twinkling heavens, astral influence and feel-good kitsch.
+To the ancients it was about colossal and fateful activities of the gods, which is to say forces over which we have no terrestrial control.
+To the New Age progressive, astrology is about twinkling heavens, astral influence and feel-good.
 The first two are really the same, the third is unconsciously akin to the medieval market in spiritual indulgences that served to excuse ordinary bad behaviour.